 Another key element of success, according to Mr. Piepenbrink, was that the task force placed a lot of stock in training and supporting users.
 For example, a team of super-users was created so that, when questions arose, a nurse could go to a peer on the floor who had a really good understanding of the system and what the goals of the pilot study were.
 This provided a comfort level for the staff.

-ECRI Institute has published guidance for improving the management of clinical alarms in its series of articles published in the
+ECRI Institute has published guidance for improving the management of clinical alarms in its articles published in the

 December issues of